bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 ![alt text](https://github.com/bharathsudharsan/Optimized-One-vs-One-Algorithm/blob/main/Infer_time_results.png)

 To analyze the impact of increasing class count on inference time, in above Fig (left), we feed the Opt-OVO trained models a multi-class data sample (size one) with class count ranging from 0 to 10 and from 0 to 50 in above Fig (right).
 For statistical validation, the plotted inference time corresponds to the average of 5 runs.
+The results (inference performance) are provided in [Infer_time_results.xlsx](https://github.com/bharathsudharsan/Optimized-One-vs-One-Algorithm/blob/main/Infer_time_results.xlsx).
 The following analysis is made from the above Fig:

 1. Even for the high dimensional Digits dataset, our method achieves real-time unit inference, 11.8 ms, even on the slowest B2.